pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ## PAM-02: PAM User

-In the example used here, the local PAM user in PAM-02 is a Global Administrator.
+In the example used here, the local PAM user in PAM-02 has the role `Global Administrator`.
 It is possible to define other roles and permissions for the managed user.
-If so, the ApiKey associated with the PAM user must have permissions to list and search target accounts and target servers.
+If so, the ApiKey associated with the local PAM user must have permissions to list and search target accounts and target servers.
 It is also possible to limit the scope of accounts for the ApiKey by using a target group.
 This is not used in the example shown here.

 ![PAM User - Basic Info](/docs/images/PAM-02-User-1.png)